Hawaiianly is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our

 I guess that if you have a vacation planned to the tropical islands, you will most likely be visiting any one of the most beautiful Hawaii beaches at your disposal.

 Even if some saltwater therapy isn’t in the cards, you will want to make sure to protect your skin.

 With Hawaii being much closer to the equator than where you will be traveling from, the likelihood of a sunburn increases, not to mention you should be looking after your skin no matter where you are.

 There are WAY too many sunscreen options these days, but the state of Hawaii might have just made your choice a little easier.

 Before you go out and buy your favorite spf30, you should know what sunscreen is banned in Hawaii first – well on January 1st, 2021 that is.

 The ‘ban’ took effect Jan.
 1, 2021 and prohibits the sale of sunscreens containing certain ingredients in the state of Hawaii.

-You can still bring your own sunscreen into the state that may be banned for purchase in Hawaii, but doing so could harm the sensitive coral reefs and beautiful sea life you will be exploring during your visit to the islands.
+You can still bring your own sunscreen into Hawaii, but make sure it is reef-safe and opt for mineral sunscreen.
+Failure to do so could harm the sensitive coral reefs and beautiful sea life you will be exploring during your visit to the islands.